hackinscience/hkis-website/README.md

-# Using HackInScience
+# HackInScience

+## Setup

+First `firejail` and `redis` (from your package manager), like:

+    apt install firejail redis

+Install the dependencies:

+    python -m pip install requirements.txt

+Then run the classical Django things:

+    ./manage.py migrate
+    ./manage.py loaddata initial
+    ./manage.py compilemessages --ignore '.tox' --ignore '.venv'
+    ./manage.py createsuperuser

+Then in two distinct terminals, or by detaching one of them:

+    ./manage.py correction_bot

+and:

+    ./manage.py runserver

-First step after creating a superuser (using `./manage.py createsuperuser` is to login to `/admin`, from here you can change everything about your installation: manage users, create pages, create exercises, teams, review answers, and so on.
+Now you can login to `/admin`, from here you can change everything about your installation: manage users, create pages, create exercises, teams, review answers, and so on.

 A `/exercises` page, and a `/help` page has been created automatically for you, you may want to start by adding some exercises to the `exercises` page.

+Alternatively, one can use the `hkis` app alone, in order to personalize registration, urls, and so on, for this you can install hkis as a django app in your own project:

+    pip install django-hkis

 ## The pages